310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 {% bubble Subaru %}
 Takamin, happy birthday~☆

 Huh?
 Why do you look surprised?
-You were sparkly and smiling just a second ago~!
+You were sparkling and smiling just a second ago~!

 Yep, yep, you were smiling reaaally nice!
 I could never imagine the usual you doing that~♪

-C’mon, smile like you were a second ago~ I loooved it~! ☆
+C’mon, smile like you were a second ago\~ I loooved it\~! ☆

 Oh wait, right… Sari~ told me a bunch of stuff earlier.
 Stuff like, “don’t just say whatever comes on your mind”…